12 Sep Why Do I Keep Getting UTIs?

 Why Do I Keep Getting UTIs?

 Urinary tract infections are usually caused by E.coli bacteria which is commonly found in the digestive tract.
 Initial infection can occur through sexual transmission or poor hygiene particularly after going to the toilet.
 You may keep getting UTIs if the bacteria remains present in your urinary tract or you keep reinfecting yourself.
-There are a range of treatments including antibiotics and Chinese herbal medicine.

 Symptoms of Recurrent UTIs